ahmed2354/Embedded_project/README.md

 * LCD screen
 * Buzzer
 * Working autonomously with a battery
 *	Python script for drawing trajectory
+*	Packaging

 ## The project is implemented using the following hardware:
 * Tiva-c